 And be sure to check out our entire Namibia packing list when preparing for your visit!

-While tourism is steadily increasing in Namibia, sadly many of the people continue to struggle with poverty.
-And at times that leads to desperation which is why you may experience or hear about opportunistic crime such as car thief.
+While tourism is steadily increasing in Namibia, sadly most of the people continue to struggle with poverty.
+And at times that leads to desperation which is why you may experience or hear about opportunistic crimes, such as car thief.

-At the time of writing (March of 2018) the exchange rate was 11.79 NAD to $1 USD so you’ll rarely tip more than $1 unless dining out.
+At the time of writing the exchange rate was 13.91 NAD to $1 USD so you’ll rarely tip more than $1 unless dining out.

 You’ll also be expected to tip:

 - Your gas station attendant 5-10 NAD for pumping your gas and washing your windshield.